4 years full-time

-You will gain a thorough grounding in both Computer Science and Maths in your first two years, introducing the fundamental concepts in both subjects whilst gaining an insight into the interplay between the two.
+You will gain a thorough grounding in both computer science and maths in your first two years, introducing the fundamental concepts in both subjects while gaining an insight into the interplay between the two.
 In your final year you can choose to weight your studies towards either subject.
 Your individual project can be in either subject.

 Your first year contains essential fundamental material in programming and computer architectures.
 You will study the mathematical and theoretical foundations of computer science.
 You will also learn how to increase your employability prospects, including improving your presentation style and exploring the professional issues in computer science.